 It has now been a little over a year with my newer neurologist.
 In this year, I have seen him every month at times.
 One appointment was to order an MRI without contrast to rule out certain diagnoses.
 Then, the next appointment was to follow up on that test and to order something else.
 It felt like it dragged on and on, leaving me to wonder why everything wasn’t just all tested at once.
 I could sense the uncertainty, and while he admitted that he isn’t familiar with dysautonomia, he sympathizes and ensures that he will help somehow.

-The first neurologist ordered an EEG and she said everything was delayed but showed no signs of seizures.
+The first neurologist ordered an EEG and she said everything was delayed but showed no signs of seizures; this was likely due to bradycardia.
 This was two years ago, before my pacemaker.
 After leaving that test, my heart rate dropped and I passed out in the hallway.
 Fortunately, I had a heart monitor on at the time and called my electrophysiologist and explained what happened.
 They looked at the episode and determined my heart rate plummeted.

 Now, two years later, my new doctor decides to do another EEG.
 I find myself nervous, wondering if the testing triggered my episode last time.
 But I also find myself frustrated and here’s why: two appointments ago, my neurologist said that my (dysautonomia) episodes sound like seizures.
 He offered me seizure meds and I quickly declined.
 I avoid medication unless absolutely necessary or given a proven diagnosis.
 I stated that I would never take meds for a guessed diagnosis and that I was sure these episodes were a result of autonomic dysfunction, or dysautonomia, which had also been diagnosed by my electrophysiologist.
 Dysautonomia is common with Ehlers-Danlos patients.
 He admits again he is not knowledgeable in EDS or dysautonomia.
 “Let’s just try another EEG.”